Little Miss P

-Little Miss P (生理ちゃん, Seiri-chan) is a Japanese manga series by Ken Koyama.
+Little Miss P (生理ちゃん, Seiri-chan) is a Japanese manga series written and illustrated by Ken Koyama.
 The series follows the titular character, an anthropomorphized period, as she visits menstruating women in various scenarios and contexts.
-Launched as a webcomic in 2017, Little Miss P was serialized in the manga magazine Monthly Comic Beam from January 2017 to October 2020 and was adapted into a live-action film in 2019.
+Launched as a webcomic in 2017, Little Miss P was serialized in the manga magazine Comic Beam from January 2017 to October 2020 and was adapted into a live-action film in 2019.
 The series has been critically acclaimed, and won a Tezuka Osamu Cultural Prize in 2019.

 Synopsis

 Each chapter in the series follows a particular woman as she is visited by Little Miss P, an anthropomorphic representation of her period.
 While the women dread Little Miss P's arrival – particularly her "Period Punch", representing menstrual cramping – as an individual she is steadfast and caring, and frequently supports the women through a personal problem or emotional turmoil.
 Throughout the series, Little Miss P visits women in a wide range of situations and historical contexts; one particular chapter follows a woman in the Edo period who is made to live in a menstruation hut, while another is a fictionalized biography of Yoshiko Sakai, who produced the first commercial sanitary napkins sold in Japan.